Allen-Tildesley/examples/GUIDE.md

 Reasonably long chains have been studied by Taylor, Paul and Binder, _J Chem Phys,_ __131,__ 114907 (2009), who provide references to earlier simulation work, as well as exact results for very short chains.
 Here we choose _N_=13, bond length equal to &sigma;, and a nonbonded interaction range of 1.5&sigma;.
-The starting chain configuration can be prepared using `initialize_chain` in the usual way.
+The starting chain configuration can be prepared using `initialize` in the usual way (note the non-default value of the bond length).

 As a reference for comparison, we ran a set of canonical ensemble calculations with `mc_chain_nvt_sw`.
 The program default is to run for 10 blocks, each of 100000 steps;